boryanagoncharenko/CssCoco/test.md

 **Actions**: Find all elements of a block that appear after a newline; check if they are indented one level compared to the start of the block

 ---
-**Description**: Closing curly bracket of a block has to be indented with the selector of the rule **Source**: [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [Idiomatic CSS](https://github.com/necolas/idiomatic-css), [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important),  [Drupal](https://www.drupal.org/node/1887862)
+**Description**: Closing curly bracket of a block has to be indented with the selector of the rule.
+**Source**: [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [Idiomatic CSS](https://github.com/necolas/idiomatic-css), [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important),  [Drupal](https://www.drupal.org/node/1887862)
 **Violations**: Violations occur when the closing bracket is not vertically indented with the beginning of the first selector of the corresponding rule
  ```